Classical Gas: History

 after being featured in the film Cheaper by the Dozen, which starred Williams' Smothers Brothers protégé, actor/comedian/musician Steve Martin.

-Williams’ original version of “Classical Gas” was also used on the soundtrack of the popular 2000 Australian movie The Dish.
+Williams’ original version of "Classical Gas" was also used on the soundtrack of the popular 2000 Australian movie The Dish.

-In the mid-to-late 1970s and early 1980s Williams' version of "Classical Gas" was used by television stations across the United States as their opening news themes.
-News music company Telesound followed with an identically-named and quicker-tempo version of the song for television stations to use.
+From the mid-1970s to early '80s, Williams' version of "Classical Gas" was used by television stations across the United States as their opening news themes.
+News music company Telesound followed with an identically named and quicker-tempo version of the song for television stations to use.